Henrietta Lacks' descendants reach a settlement over the use of her 'stolen' cells

 Lacks' life was the subject of a popular nonfiction book, The Immortal Life of Henrietta Lacks, and later a film of the same name starring Oprah Winfrey.

-Alfred Carter, one of Lacks' grandsons, also spoke at Tuesday's press conference and called it a "day that will go down in history."
+Speaking at Tuesday's news conference, Alfred Carter, one of Lacks' grandsons, called it a "day that will go down in history."
 He noted that Tuesday was Henrietta Lacks' 103rd birthday.

 "It couldn't have been a more fitting day for her to have justice, for her family to have relief," he said.